 Dr. Henningfield counsels pharmaceutical clients on the assessment of the abuse liability of new CNS-acting drugs and formulations, evaluation of the potential application of the CSA to new products, assessment of the tamper resistance of novel formulations and development of risk management approaches.
 He frequently liaises with the FDA on issues concerning drug scheduling and addiction and has presented frequently to FDA Advisory Committees.
 He has contributed to numerous comments to FDA on topics including prescribing of opioids for chronic pain, development and regulation of abuse-deterrent opioid formulations and abuse potential assessment.

-Dr. Henningfield is also a Professor of Behavioral Biology at The Johns Hopkins University School of Medicine.
+Dr. Henningfield is also an Adjunct Professor of Behavioral Biology at The Johns Hopkins University School of Medicine.
 His NIDA Clinical Pharmacology laboratories conducted pioneering assessments of cannabis abuse potential and effects.Message Presenter

 Marilyn A. Huestis, PhD, President, Huestis & Smith Toxicology, LLC